AllStarLink/Voter/VOTER_RTCM-firmware/build-files/README.md

 Add some comments to the source, trying to figure out what some parts do.
 Looks like the un-documented "Saywer" mode forces the PL filter OUT of the receive audio path, when in OFFLINE mode, if enabled (Sawyer=1).

+Remove the "autoconfiguration" of the baud rate, and resetting PPS/GPS polarity to 0 when changing to/from NMEA/TSIP.
+This just adds confusion when trying to set up a GPS.
+Leave the baud and polarity settings alone.